MerginMaps/docs/src/layer/conditional-visibility/index.md

-# Show and hide fields depending on a field value (conditional visibility)
+# Conditional Visibility
-Conditional visibility can be applied to groups and tabs, meaning they will be displayed or hidden depending on the value of a field.
+Conditional visibility can be applied to groups and tabs, so that they will be displayed or hidden depending on the value of a field.

 :::tip Example project available
 You can explore this functionality in <MerginMapsProject id="documentation/form_setup" />.